 – The amount of general plains game like zebra, giraffe, gazelles, elephant, buffalo, hippo, warthog, jackal, eland, dikdik, kongoni (the list goes on and on) are in such abundance on this safari that you will experience and photograph the absolute wildlife mecca of Africa.

 – Because the wildlife sightings are so abundant and varied on this trip, we could not expect you to leave any lenses behind.
-For this reason, we have booked an extra luggage seat so that you can carry 33kg/72LB per person on this safari.
+For this reason, we have booked an extra luggage seat.

-– The location of our camps allow us to access parts of the reserve where mini-bus vans are absent and where you can experience the Mara in privacy and seclusion.
+– The location of our camps allows us to access parts of the reserve where mini-bus vans are absent and where you can experience the Mara in more privacy and seclusion.

 – Enjoy splendid views of the magnificent Mount Kilimanjaro, as you explore a private concession in the famous Amboseli National Park (offered as an extension to this safari).

 – Track Mountain Gorillas in Rwanda (also offered as an extension to this safari).
-You will go to the same gorillas and areas that Diane Fossey did in her famed Gorillas in the Mist.
+You will go to the same gorilla descendants and areas that Diane Fossey did in her famed Gorillas in the Mist.
 Rwanda is just a one hour flight from Nairobi.

-– Photograph wild dogs on the highland plateau of Laikipia (also offered as an extension to this safari).
-This is arguably the best place in all of Africa for wild dogs and this time of year they could be denning.
+– Photograph rhino, Reticulated Giraffe and Grevy’s Zebra on the highland plateau of Laikipia (also offered as an extension to this safari).

-– The two safari camps we use have both been chosen for their excellent locations and allow for the best photographic opportunities both inside the Masai Mara Game Reserve and in the private concessions adjacent.
-Each camp also offers total comfort in large Bedouin style walk-in tents with large beds, flush loos, hot water and excellent cuisine.
+– The 2 safari camps we use have both been chosen for their excellent locations and allow for the best photographic opportunities both inside the Masai Mara Game Reserve and in a private concession.
+Each camp also offers total comfort in large Bedouin-style walk-in tents with large beds, flush loos, hot water and excellent cuisine.
 But, each keeps you close to nature through the skillful use of canvas ensuring a first class safari experience and not a touristy lodge experience.

-– With exclusive use of a vehicle and only three photographers you can shoot out the left and the right, you will enjoy maximum photographic freedom.
+– With exclusive use of open sided safari trucks, you will not be shooting out of the roof, with a top down perspective, and with only 3 photographers on-board, you can shoot out the left and the right

-– The vehicles we use are all open so you are not shooting from the top down and you can track predator action more easily.
-We make use of excellent local guides who are experienced in both driving and catering for photographers’ needs.
+– I make use of excellent local guides who are experienced in both driving and catering for photographers’ needs.

-– You will be personally hosted and guided by professional African wildlife photographer Greg du Toit who has worked in the Masai Mara for 15 consecutive years now.
+– You will be personally hosted and guided by professional African wildlife photographer Greg du Toit who has worked in the Masai Mara for 18 consecutive years now.
 He has also lived in Kenya and worked on assignment in the Masai Mara for the National Geographic Channel.
-More importantly, he knows where to find the predators.
-With Greg as your guide, the chances of seeing a kill are very good.

 – This Africa photo safari is tailor-made to suite wildlife photographers and it guarantees you a portfolio of exceptional imagery.